 Día de los Muertos, otherwise known as Day of the Dead, is a traditional Mexican holiday that celebrates the lives of passed loved ones.
-The thousands-of-years-old Aztec-originated tradition is celebrated throughout Latin America every year with feasts, costumes, and sugar skulls.
-This year, the celebration is coming to Houston!
+The thousands-of-years-old, Aztec-originated tradition is celebrated throughout Latin America every year with feasts, costumes, and sugar skulls.
+Once again, Houston is holding a spectacular Día de los Muertos festival to honor the tradition!
 [Featured image via Shutterstock]